Update: look for the themes for upcoming issues below!

 We are also interested in essays which address the nature of the Deities, the mythologies of the various pantheons, folklore, ritual, et cetera and et cetera.
 So, for example, we would be keen to read your essay on Hermanubis and how He relates to Hermes and Anubis.
 Or, your essay examining primary sources for The Cailleach.
 Or, a discussion of the evolution of Veles from (benevolent) God of the Underworld to (Christian) demon and how Polish and Slavic Pagans are resurrecting His worship.

-What we do not want: anything about Atlantis, Mu, UFOs, aliens or subterranean civilizations.
+What we do not want: anything about Atlantis, Mu, UFOs, aliens, or subterranean civilizations.
 No gore or excessive violence.
 Sexual content will be judged on a submission by submission basis.
 No plagiarism.
 We trust you to be honest.
-If we discover that a submission has been plagiarized it will be rejected; if the discovery is made after publication, the submissions will be removed and payment must be refunded to EHS.
+If we discover that a submission has been plagiarized it will be rejected; if the discovery is made after publication, the submission will be removed and payment must be refunded to EHS.
 And be prepared to be stomped by the Fates for your poor character.

 While we have no doubt that everything you have written is absolutely amazing, please limit yourself to three poems; or one short story; or three reviews per acceptance period.
-Please send all submissions as a .rtf or .txt or .doc attachment (.docx if you have no other option), or in the body of the email (with Poem or Fiction or Review in the subject line), to us at firstname.lastname@example.org during the acceptance period.
+Please send all submissions as a .rtf or .txt or .doc attachment (.docx if you have no other option), or in the body of the email (with Poem or Fiction or Review in the subject line), to us at email@example.com during the acceptance period.
 That is

 Summer Solstice issue: 1 April through 1 June